Azure-Samples/MachineLearningSamples-QnAMatching/README.md

 ## Conclusion

 This example highlights how to use well-known text analytics techniques, such as phrase learning and text classification, to produce a robust model.
-It also showcases how Azure Machine Learning Workbench can help with interactive development and track model performance.
+It also showcases how Azure Machine Learning Workbench can help with interactive solution development and track model performance.

 Some key highlights of this example are:

 - The question and answer matching problem can be effectively solved with phrase learning and text classification models.
-- Azure Machine Learning Workbench provides the capability of interactive development through Jupyter Notebook.
+- Demonstrating interactive model development with Azure Machine Learning Workbench and Jupyter Notebook.
-- Azure Machine Learning Workbench manages the run history and learned models, and logs the evaluation metrics.
-It enables data scientist to quickly tune hyper-parameters and identify the best performing models.
+- Azure Machine Learning Workbench manages the run history and learned models with logging the evaluation metrics for comparison purposes.
+These features enables quick hyper-parameter tuning and helps identify the best performing models.

 ## References